ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 * What is a flat identified by?
 A name, or a number, or a thumbnail, or just the address?
 For example in the contexts of: showing a list of search results, showing a list of bookmarked flats, or showing a list of scheduled visits.
 * Should there be a function to report impostors? (e.g. if an advertiser asks for money before a visit)
 * Which features of the platform are available/visible to users who are not signed in?
+* Do you want extra functionality like "casual searching" or "successometer"?